Metal prices increasing

 IF IT'S metal, it's a challenge.

-Among manufacturers and importers who rely on wrought iron and cast aluminum to make outdoor furnishings, the capacity for absorbing cost increases for labor and material is running out, prompting an increasing - and in some cases an immediate - need to raise prices.
+Among manufacturers and importers who rely on wrought iron and cast aluminum to make outdoor furnishings,

 The conditions in the marketplace have been several years in the making.
 Observers say many in the business were willing to absorb some price increases at a time of decreased demand to shore up inventories, so they'd be in a position to take advantage of an expected economic recovery.
 But in some instances, the rising costs have begun to cut too far into profit margins before revenues arrived to offset them.
 That means that many are looking at cost reductions by sourcing work to other suppliers or raising prices.